logiksecurity/ase-mcp/README.md

 Working, tested end to end: an AI agent running in a VM drives a live Aseprite session on the Windows host, generating and animating a full scene (see the video above).
-Targets Aseprite 1.3+; some Lua calls may need minor tweaks on other Aseprite versions, open an issue if you hit one.
+Targets Aseprite 1.3+; some Lua calls may need minor tweaks on other Aseprite versions; open an issue if you hit one.

 ## License

 Apache-2.0.
-See LICENSE`.`
+See `LICENSE`.